ircdocs/modern-irc/index.md

       middle      =  nospcrlfcl *( ":" / nospcrlfcl )
       trailing    =  *( ":" / " " / nospcrlfcl )

-In other words, parameters are a series of values separated by one or more ASCII SPACE characters `(' ', 0x20)`.
-However, the final parameter is called the 'trailing' parameter, begins with a `(':', 0x3a)` character (which is stripped from the value).
+Parameters are a series of values separated by one or more ASCII SPACE characters `(' ', 0x20)`.
+However, to allow a value itself to contain spaces, the final parameter can be prepended by a `(':', 0x3a)` character.
+If the final parameter is prefixed with a colon `':'`, the prefix is stripped and the rest of the message is treated as the final parameter, no matter what characters it contains.

-The 'middle' and 'trailing' parts are both regular parameters – 'trailing' is just a syntactic trick to allow spaces in the final parameter on a message.

 Here are some examples of parameters sections and how they could be represented as [JSON](https://www.json.org/) lists: